ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 1](../images/microwave-emr.png "The spectrum of electro-magnetic radiation.
 SAR is imaged using microwave wavelengths (&#955 ≈ 3-23 cm)")

 *Figure 1: The spectrum of electro-magnetic radiation.
-SAR is imaged using microwave wavelengths (&#955 ≈ 3-23 cm) Credit: Franz J. Meyer*
+SAR is imaged using microwave wavelengths (&#955 ≈ 3-23 cm).*

 ### Polarizations